callbinuvarghese/microprofile-rest/README.md

 # Inspired from
 https://cicekhayri.github.io/ebook-Building-an-API-Backend-with-MicroProfile/building-an-api-backend-with-microprofile.pdf

-Microprofile is a java framework that is the reference and is implmented by multiple servers - this use Payara Glassfish ( eclipse)
+Java microprofile is a java framework that is the reference and is implmented by multiple servers - this use Payara Glassfish ( eclipse)
 Microprofile feature in this project is also available on Quarkus.
+Also see the OpenAPI markup in this project.

 Tested..
 Open API